-The incision site, pelvic organs such as the bladder and the uterus are susceptible to infection
+- Infection: The incision site, pelvic organs such as the bladder and the uterus are susceptible to infection.

-A blood transfusion may be necessitated by excessive blood loss during a caesarean delivery
+- Haemorrhage or Increased Blood Loss: A blood transfusion may be necessitated by excessive blood loss during caesarean delivery.

-There is a possibility of injury to organs such as the bladder or the bowel
+- Injury to Organs: There is a possibility of injury to organs such as the bladder or the bowel.

-The formation of scar tissue inside the pelvic region may cause pain and blockage.
-Complications like placental abruption or placenta previa may be caused in future pregnancies by adhesions or scar tissue
+- Adhesions: The formation of scar tissue inside the pelvic region may cause pain and blockage.
+Complications like placental abruption or placenta previa may be caused in future pregnancies by adhesions or scar tissue.

-A C-section requires and extended recovery ranging from a few weeks to several months
+- Extended Recovery Time: A C-section requires an extended recovery ranging from a few weeks to several months.

-There can be a negative reaction to pain medications or the anaesthesia administered after or during surgery
+- Reactions to Medications: There can be a negative reaction to pain medications or the anaesthesia administered after or during surgery.

-A C-section may lead to additional surgeries such as bladder repair, hysterectomy or another caesarean
+- Risk of Additional Surgeries: A C-section may lead to additional surgeries such as bladder repair, hysterectomy or another caesarean.

-The rate of maternal mortality C-section births is higher than that of vaginal births
+- Maternal Mortality: The rate of maternal mortality C-section birth is higher than that of vaginal births.

-Some women may struggle to bond with a baby delivered via C-section as they feel dissatisfied with their birthing experience
+- Emotional Reactions: Some women may struggle to bond with a baby delivered via C-section as they feel dissatisfied with their birthing experience.

-A baby delivered by a planned C-section could have low birth weight because of being delivered too early if the gestational age was not accurately calculated
+- Premature Birth: A baby delivered by a planned C-section could have low birth weight because of being delivered too early if the gestational age was not accurately calculated.

-A baby delivered by C-section is more likely to have respiratory problems as indicated by some studies
+- Breathing Problems: A baby delivered by C-section is more likely to have respiratory problems as indicated by some studies.

-In rare cases, the baby may be injured during the incision made for the C-section surgery
+- Foetal Injury: In rare cases, the baby may be injured during the incision made for the C-section surgery.

-It is natural to want to start taking care of your newborn, but it is important to remember that the time needed for emotional and physical recovery after a C-section is more than that requires after a vaginal birth.
+It is natural to want to start taking care of your newborn, but it is important to remember that the time needed for emotional and physical recovery after a C-section is more than what requires after vaginal birth.
 Make sure you get adequate post caesarean care so that you recover swiftly.
-You will need to spend three to four days in the hospital and another four to six weeks or rest at home before are back to your normal self.
+You will need to spend three to four days in the hospital and another four to six weeks resting at home before you go back to your normal life.

 Your doctor will ask you to rest and limit your movements so that you don’t put undue stress on the incision.
 Make sure you take the advice as ignoring it will lead to an extended recovery time.

-C-section recovery time is important.
 While it is important to take care of the new baby, it is equally important for you to take care of yourself.
 Don’t be shy about asking for help.
 Ask others to hand the baby to you instead of getting up every time.
-Do whatever it takes to make your life easier, and do it guilt-free
+Do whatever it takes to make your life easier, and do it guilt-free.

 Avoid foods or drinks that may make you gassy, as the build-up of gas can cause discomfort.
-Not only does it put pressure on the incision, but can also be a sign of indigestion which is caused as the anaesthesia slows your bowel activity down.
+Not only does it put pressure on the incision, but it can also be a sign of indigestion, which is caused as the anaesthesia slows your bowel activity down.
 If you do have indigestion, try drawing up your knees and taking deep breaths while lying on your left side or your back.
-Make sure you hold your incision site for support and to avoid injury
+Make sure you hold your incision site for support and to avoid injury.

-Your diet after a C-section is important; healthy food and lots of water is essential to maintain your strength and energy
+Your diet after a C-section is important; healthy food and lots of water are essential to maintain your strength and energy.

 Also Read: Benefits & Risks of C-section